SMTP Authentication [Tutorial]

 checkvpw:

-In order to make checkvpw work with qmail-smtpd,
+In order to make checkvpw work with qmail-smtpd, the following steps have to be obeyed:

 - checkvpw - which belongs to root - has to be